ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 After the initialization part, all the lidar and radar readings go through the predict and update loop.

-The prediction part equation is as follow:
+The equations of the prediction part are as follow:

 ![alt text][image13]